AlexJReid/blog/content/posts/dynamodb-complex-queries.md

 - `PRODUCT#42/en/1.2.5` - English only, with a rating of 1, 2 or 5
 - `PRODUCT#42/~/1.2.5` - any language, with a rating of 1, 2 or 5

+> It might help to think of each `sk` as representing an ordered set of comments.
+It maps neatly onto a RESTful resource such as `/product/42/comments/en/1.2.3`.

 ## What duplicates do we need?